Mac Mouse Not Working after Tahoe Update: 11 Easy Fixes

 • Software conflicts

-2. Press the Tab key to move to the Mouse Keys option.
+2. Use Tab to navigate to Mouse Keys.

 Enable Mouse Keys